 Who wants to spend more money than necessary on electric and water bills when there are better things to buy this time of year, like everything pumpkin spice?

-Use these tips to lower your utility bill this fall:
+Follows these tips to help lower your utility bill

 - Wear your warmth.
 This one’s cozy and easy!
 Keep warm with your wool socks, oversized sweaters and favorite blankets, not a higher thermostat.
 Turn your thermostat back 5 to 10 degrees when you are asleep or away from home.
 Making this change can save around 10% a year on your heating and cooling bills.
 A smart or programmable thermostat makes it even easier to set back your temperature.
 New technology allows you to program your thermostat even when you are away from your home.
 Get a $50 rebate for a smart thermostat.